Kid Rock Slips Federal Election Violations Brought About By Bogus Senate Campaign

 — 13News Now (@13NewsNow) November 25, 2018

 Such was the case when during an appearance on the Howard Stern Show, Rock threatened to bring any political aspirations he might have been hiding to the national stage in the literal sense if his critics on the left continued to feud with him in the press.

 “If they keep f**king with me in the papers and everything, I’m going to run,” The Hill quotes Rock as telling Stern at the time.
-“And I’m going to go to f**king DC, I’m going to beat the shit out of Debbie — whatever the f**k her name is — and then I’m going to go to D.C. and I’m going to smack the living s**t out of all of them motherf**kers on the Hill,” he’d continue on to say.
+“And I’m going to go to f**king D.C., I’m going to beat the s**t out of Debbie — whatever the f**k her name is — and then I’m going to go to D.C. and I’m going to smack the living s**t out of all of them motherf**kers on the Hill,” he continued on to say.

 In spite of the impression he may have given off, the FEC determined that Kid Rock never took the fundamental steps necessary to get a campaign off of the ground.
-In it’s ruling, the commission notes that there is no record of him ever starting up a campaign account, hiring any staffers or consultants of a political nature, nor had he sought ballot access or pooled traceable contributions.
+In its ruling, the commission notes that there is no record of him ever starting up a campaign account, hiring any staffers or consultants of a political nature, nor had he sought ballot access or pooled traceable contributions.
 He never even propagated the notion of a run using his real name, which the FEC says invalidated him as a candidate from the jump.

 “Ritchie states under oath that he had no intention of being a candidate and that ‘Kid Rock for US Senate’ was a slogan, part-and-parcel of his expression as an artist, including his music, staging, merchandising, and advertising,” the commission wrote in acknowledgement of his argument as substantial in the ruling.